srepetsk/metrohero-server/README.md

 	$ psql -f sql/station_to_station_travel_time.sql
 	```

+9. Run any additional numbered scripts in the `sql` directory, in the order they are numbered.

-9. Follow step 1 of the Usage section to populate your WMATA API keys
+10. Follow step 1 of the Usage section to populate your WMATA API keys

-10. Get an SSL certificate for your installation.
+11. Get an SSL certificate for your installation.
 MetroHero will require a P12-format file with the private key and the public certificate available to the Java Spring application.
 This developer prefers LetsEncrypt, doing something like:

 	`certbot certonly -d dcmetrohero.net --preferred-challenges dns --manual`

 Note, that LetsEncrypt certificates are valid for 90 days and require fairly-frequent renewal.

-11. Generate your combined P12 file: `pkcs12 -in /etc/letsencrypt/live/dcmetrohero.net/fullchain.pem -inkey /etc/letsencrypt/live/dcmetrohero.net/privkey.pem -export -out keystore.p12`
+12. Generate your combined P12 file: `pkcs12 -in /etc/letsencrypt/live/dcmetrohero.net/fullchain.pem -inkey /etc/letsencrypt/live/dcmetrohero.net/privkey.pem -export -out keystore.p12`

-12. Launch the server inside `screen` so you can attach to it after-the-fact:
+13. Launch the server inside `screen` so you can attach to it after-the-fact:
 	```screen -U
 	 mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Xmx8g"
 	```